Former Pacific Fleet chief spokesman sentenced in ‘Fat Leonard’ Navy scandal

 Those included issues related to port visit costs, allegations of malfeasance such as the unauthorized dumping of waste, disputes with competitors, and issues with Pacific Fleet and contracting personnel, the department said.

-According to the department, during the course of his consulting agreement with Francis, Breslau authored, reviewed or edited at least 33 separate documents; authored at least 135 emails providing advice to Francis; and provided at least 14 instances of “talking points” in advance of meetings between Francis and high ranking U.S. Navy personnel.
+According to the department, during the course of his consulting agreement with Francis, Breslau authored, reviewed or edited at least 33 separate documents; authored at least 135 emails providing advice to Francis; and provided at least 14 instances of “talking points” in advance of meetings between Francis and high-ranking Navy personnel.

 Breslau described himself as Francis’ “priest” in one email exchange with the Malaysian shipping magnate because of the confidential nature of the relationship, officials said.